People

 Gary Bradfield

 Research Interests My research falls generally in the area of plant community ecology involving the descriptive and correlative analysis of vegetation – environmental relationships.
-I am also interested in the development of vegetation pattern and organization through time, and in determining the factors that influence community change and the spatial/temporal scales on which they operate. […]
+I am also interested in the development of vegetation pattern and organization through time, and in determining the factors that influence community change and the spatial/temporal scales on which they operate.
+My students and I are currently conducting research in three areas: (1) Coastal marshes and bogs, including plant community structure and restoration of damaged ecosystems.
+(2) Effects of habitat fragmentation on plant functional groups, including diversity changes in bryophytes, lichens, and vascular plants after logging in […]

 Guus Bakkeren